 If you're visiting Milan in May, you'll have lots of company.
-It's a busy month in the city, when late spring weather is warm and sunny, without the high temperatures—or peak crowds—of June to August.
+It's a busy month in the city, when late spring weather is warm and sunny, without the high temperatures—or peak crowds—from June to August.
 Milan is a city known for its culture and May is a great month for visitors to get a taste of its offerings.

 The following are some of the top festivals and events that happen each May in Milan.